Crude Distillation Unit (CDU) Monitoring

 The quality of fractions from the crude distillation unit (CDU) need to be continuously monitored.
 By installing an optek inline photometer, the refinery maintains peak performance from the column and controls product quality downstream.

 Increased color intensity typically indicates the presence of undesirable contamination resulting from a process upset or a reduction in process efficiency.
-Upsets generally occur when the heavier hydrocarbon fractions, such as crude, are carried upward with the lighter fractions, resulting in the contamination of the naphtha stream.
-If not detected immediately, the contaminated naphtha will feed downstream, damaging plant equipment and reducing product quality.
+Upsets generally occur when the heavier hydrocarbon fractions, such as crude, are carried upward with the lighter fractions, resulting in their contamination.
+If not detected immediately, the contaminated product will feed downstream, damaging plant equipment and reducing CDU efficiencies.